klaavaa/harbor/README.md

 Visualizing github pull request interactions between developers using python

-Add `token.txt` and put your personal access github token into it.
+Add `token.txt` and put your personal access github token into it, you can find [here](https://github.com/settings/personal-access-tokens).